-32 EVO Report 2021 | BloombergNEF | Bloomberg Finance LP (bnef.com)
+36 EVO Report 2021 | BloombergNEF | Bloomberg Finance LP (bnef.com): https://about.bnef.com/electric-vehicle-outlook/

 Electrification of heating

 Heat pumps are the most efficient method to decarbonize space heating thanks to their high COP, however, the uptake of heat pumps in Belgium is currently low and is expected to remain rather low towards 2030.
 The revised RED II directive under the 'Fit For 55' package leads to an increased target of 39%-42% for the share of RES in heating and cooling, as compared to 33% in the EC REF scenario.
 This increased ambition, leads to a slightly stronger electrification of heat at 8.6% market share for heat pumps in 2030.
 Electrification of heating remains low in these projections as compared to the values of the DE & GA scenarios of TYNDP 2022, which reach 23% and 9% market share by 2030.